 Candidates actually value assessments that appear job-relevant more than they value being entertained by the experience.
 In the world of candidate experience, fairness is king and candidates value job relevance over fun.

 Personality tests alone, be they games or regular measures, are not strong predictors of work performance.
 So it is not a surprise that personality games have struggled to be effective as selection tools and their ability as strong predictors of applicant performance should be met with a healthy dose of skepticism.
 Yes, it is possible for games to measure aspects of personality but they have not proven to do so with at the accuracy level of more traditional assessments.

 Many games, including those that claim to measure personality, are sold based on the number of data points they generate about an applicant.
 These data points are called “paradata” and they are the byproduct of all the actions within the gaming experience.
 The sheer number of data points does not mean an assessment is a good measurement tool.
 Measuring constructs that underlie work performance requires understanding what you are measuring first and foremost and then creating accurate and reliable measurement tools.
 Just because you have millions of data points does not mean the patterns that belie personality are found within it.

 Finally, games may not meet accessibility standards required of selection tools.
 It is important to fully evaluate any assessment games for compliance with ADA standards.

 3. So what can we trust?

 Gamified assessments are great as long as they are held to the same standards as regular assessments.
-Currently the strongest type of assessment games are cognitive games.
-These games have many advantages over regular cognitive assessments they are more engaging, work better than traditional assessments on mobile devices and early research shows that they actually work better than regular cognitive assessments while having less adverse impact.
+Currently, the strongest type of assessment games are cognitive games.
+These games have many advantages over regular cognitive assessments they are more engaging, work better than traditional assessments on mobile devices and early research shows that they actually work better than regular cognitive assessments while having a less adverse impact.

 Cognitive games are also very good at measuring multi-tasking which is becoming increasingly important for many jobs.